Abstract

 • The instruction tuning of the model enables the induction of different behaviors in model responses with minimal changes in the prompt.

-• The open-endedness of this task allows for consideration of sampling dynamics in the decoding process of the model (such as temperature and sampling method).
+• The open-endedness of this task allows for consideration of sampling dynamics in the model’s decoding process (such as temperature and sampling method).

 2.Data

-To investigate the behavior of Gemma when asked for a list we create a synthetic dataset of model responses to several templates.
+To investigate the behavior of Gemma when asked for a list synthetic dataset of model responses to several templates.

-1) We ask GPT4-o to provide a list of topics to create lists about.
+1) Ask GPT4-o to provide a list of topics to create lists about.

-This results in 23 final topics, that we will ask Gemma 2 to create lists about.
+This results in 23 final topics, these topics will be used in the templates to prompt Gemma 2 to create lists about them.

 Some examples, of those are: *Vegetables, Countries, Movies, Colors, etc